cpretzer/linkerd-traffic-split/module3/commands.md

 ## observe the SUCCESS statistics to HEAD /authors/{id}.json
 ### it should be at about 50%
-linkerd -n booksapp routes deploy/books --to svc/authors
+`linkerd -n booksapp routes deploy/books --to svc/authors`

 ## update the configuration to include retries
-kubectl edit serviceprofile authors.booksapp.svc.cluster.local -n booksapp
+`kubectl edit serviceprofile authors.booksapp.svc.cluster.local -n booksapp`

 # add `isRetryable: true` to the path named HEAD /authors/{id}.json
 # should be the last line

 ## observe the statistics again and ensure that they improve
 ### this will take about a 60 secomds
-linkerd -n booksapp routes deploy/books --to svc/authors
+`linkerd -n booksapp routes deploy/books --to svc/authors`

 # timeouts

 ## observe the latencies
-linkerd routes -n booksapp deploy/webapp --to svc/authors -t 1m -o wide
+`linkerd routes -n booksapp deploy/webapp --to svc/authors -t 1m -o wide`

 ## add `timeout: 25ms` to the path named PUT /books/{id}.json on the last line
-kubectl edit sp books.booksapp.svc.cluster.local
+`kubectl edit sp books.booksapp.svc.cluster.local`

 ## observe that EFFECTIVE_SUCCESS decreases
 ### This is visible in the dashboard as well
-linkerd -n booksapp routes deploy/webapp --to svc/books -o wide
+`linkerd -n booksapp routes deploy/webapp --to svc/books -o wide`

-# edges review: update the nginx ingress controller to include the upstream
-kubectl edit ing booksapp-ingress -n booksapp

 # update the traffic deployment to use the ingress endpoint
 ## change line 49 to: `- ingress-nginx.ingress-nginx:80`
-kubectl edit deploy/traffic -n booksapp
+`kubectl edit deploy/traffic -n booksapp`

+# edges review: update the nginx ingress controller to include the upstream
+`kubectl edit ing booksapp-ingress -n booksapp`

 ## under annotations add this line:
 nginx.ingress.kubernetes.io/upstream-vhost: webapp.booksapp.svc.cluster.local:7000

 ## view the edges
-linkerd edges po -n booksapp
+`linkerd edges po -n booksapp`

 ## observe that the ingress controller is an edge to a webapp pod